-Quite simply, Career Lantern is my effort to give back.
+Quite simply, Career Lantern is my attempt to give back.
 My thought was perhaps someone might benefit if I share the career-related observations and insight acquired over the years.
 Maybe this effort will help others achieve their own personal career goals and aspirations.
 I sure wish I had known more of this stuff back when I first started out!

 I sincerely hope the information shared on Career Lantern will help you avoid much of the disappointment and frustration which many others, including myself, have sometimes encountered along the road to career success.